docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/debugging-in-the-toolkit.rst

 Controlling code execution
 --------------------------
-The debugging commands are available from the **Debug** menu, from the document window’s right-click context menu, through keyboard shortcuts, and from the toolbar buttons.
+The debugging commands are available from the **Debug** menu, from the document window's right-click context menu, through keyboard shortcuts, and from the toolbar buttons.
 Use these menu commands and buttons to control the execution of code when the JavaScript Debugger is active.